Erin Cumpstone: Softball

 Cumpstone was a part of the Canadian softball team who finished 9th at the 2002 World Softball Championships in Saskatoon and part of the Canadian softball team who finished 5th at the 2004 Summer Olympics.

 Ringette

 Cumpstone was also a ringette player and a member of Team Canada 2010 during the 2010 World Ringette Championships where the team finished in second place to Finland.
-Cumpstone also competed in ringette at the 1999 Canada Winter Games and eventually played for one of the first teams in the National Ringette League, the Saskatoon Wild.
+Cumpstone also competed in ringette at the 1999 Canada Winter Games and eventually played for one of the first teams in the National Ringette League (NRL), the Saskatoon Wild.
+As of 2023, she is head coach of the Saskatchewan Heat, a ringette team in NRL.
+In her spare time, she also coaches the Ice Wolves, the 2024/25 Saskatoon children's Fundamental 2 ringette team.